Tw1ddle/geometrize-twitter-bot/README.md

 python bot.py
 ```

-It should connect to Twitter, with output like this:
+It should connect to Twitter.
+Expect output like this:

 ```
 Will create Geometrize bot